Geography of the United Arab Emirates

-The United Arab Emirates is situated in the Middle East and West Asia, bordering the Gulf of Oman and the Persian Gulf, between Oman and Saudi Arabia; it is at a strategic location along the northern approaches to the Strait of Hormuz, a vital transit point for world crude oil.
+The United Arab Emirates is situated in West Asia, bordering the Gulf of Oman and the Persian Gulf, between Oman and Saudi Arabia; it is at a strategic location along the northern approaches to the Strait of Hormuz, a vital transit point for world crude oil.
 The UAE lies between 22°50′ and 26° north latitude and between 51° and 56°25′ east longitude.
 It shares a 19 km border with Qatar on the northwest, a 530 km border with Saudi Arabia on the west, south, and southeast, and a 450 km border with Oman on the southeast and northeast.

 The land border with Qatar in the Khor Al Adaid area is a source of long-running dispute (in fact, whether it even shares a land border with Qatar is in dispute).
 The total area of the UAE is approximately 83,600 km2.
 The country's exact size is unknown because of disputed claims to several islands in the Persian Gulf, because of the lack of precise information on the size of many of these islands, and because most of its land boundaries, especially with Saudi Arabia, remain undemarcated.
 The largest emirate, Abu Dhabi, accounts for 87 percent of the UAE's total area (72,732 km²).
 The smallest emirate, Ajman, encompasses only 259 km².